perl-foundation-outreach/season-of-docs-ideas/proposal-2021.md

 As the rest of the Raku compilers and tools, the [Raku documentation](https://docs.raku.org) is a volunteer effort.
-Although there are a few persons, among the core developers, that is more or less focused on it, it still needs needs not only improvement, but enlargement in several areas.
+Although there are a few persons, among the core developers, who are more or less focused on it, it still needs needs not only improvement, but enlargement in several areas.

-The documentation's main mission is to be a first go-to resource for those persons that are starting to learn the language, and that, once they're working on it, need to look up syntax or semantics of specific parts, classes or statements.
+The documentation's main mission is to be a first go-to resource for those people that are starting to learn the language, and that, once they're working on it, need to look up syntax or semantics of specific parts, classes or statements.
 That is why there are two big areas in
 it: the [language reference and